-- 2.14 The Localism Act introduced legislation to give new planning powers to organisations other than local planning authorities.
-Town and parish councils and, where parish councils do not exist, organisations designated as Neighbourhood Forums, will be able to prepare Neighbourhood Plans.
-Following the successful conclusion of a statutory preparation process (including public consultation, examination and local referendum), the Council must adopt a Neighbourhood Plan alongside its own plans as part of the Development Plan for the borough.
-Once adopted, Neighbourhood Plans will carry full weight for making decisions on planning applications. - 2.15 At the time of writing, nine parishes (Paddock Wood, Hawkhurst, Sandhurst, Goudhurst, Lamberhurst, Horsmonden, Brenchley and Matfield, Benenden and Cranbrook & Sissinghurst) have approval for Neighbourhood Areas, which is the initial stage in the preparation of a Neighbourhood Plan.
-Plan preparation in each case is at a different stage, with the most advanced being the Hawkhurst Neighbourhood Plan which is to be put to referendum in early February 2018. - 2.16 There is no requirement to prepare a Neighbourhood Plan, or any other form of community led plan, nor is there any specific format these should take.
-The only requirement is that, if a parish wishes the Council to adopt the Neighbourhood Plan, the formal process of public consultation, examination by an independent Inspector and a local referendum is essential.
-(2)
+- 2.18 The Localism Act introduced legislation to give new planning powers to organisations other than local planning authorities.
+Town and parish councils and, where parish councils do not exist, organisations designated as neighbourhood forums, are able to prepare neighbourhood plans. - 2.19 The NPPF explains at paragraphs 29 and 30 that: - neighbourhood planning gives communities the power to develop a shared vision for their area; - neighborhood plans must be in general conformity with the strategic policies contained in any development plan that covers their area, and must not promote less development than set out in strategic policies for the area; - 2.20 Following the successful conclusion of a statutory preparation process (including public consultation, examination and local referendum), the Council must adopt a neighbourhood plan alongside its own plans as part of the development plan for the borough.
+The NPPF sets out that once a neighbourhood plan has been brought into force, it forms part of the development plan and the policies it contains take precedence over existing non-strategic policies in a local plan covering the neighbourhood area, where they are in conflict; unless they are superseded by strategic or non-strategic policies that are adopted subsequently. - 2.21 At the time of writing, eight parishes (Paddock Wood, Sandhurst, Goudhurst, Lamberhurst, Horsmonden, Brenchley and Matfield, Benenden and Cranbrook & Sissinghurst) have approval for Neighbourhood Areas, which is the initial stage in the preparation of a neighbourhood plan.
+Plan preparation in each case is at a different stage, with the most advanced being the Goudhurst, Benenden and Lamberhurst neighbourhood plans.
+The Hawkhurst Neighbourhood Plan is made. - 2.22 There is no requirement to prepare a neighbourhood plan, or any other form of community led plan, nor is there any specific format these should take.
+The only requirement is that, if a parish or town council wishes the Council to adopt the neighbourhood plan, the formal process of public consultation, examination by an independent Inspector and a local referendum is essential(2) - 2.23 The Council has been liaising closely with, and providing appropriate assistance where possible to, the groups preparing neighbourhood plans, and will continue to do so through their preparation.